huboh/go-rest-api/Readme.md

-# Example Repo - Go Rest API Using Only Standard Lib
+# Go Rest API Server Using Only HTTP Standard Lib